Prime and M\"obius correlations for very short intervals in $\mathbb{F}_q[x]$: Introduction

 \subsection{Results for generic intervals}

-Recall that $f \in M_{d}(\fp)$ is a Morse polynomial provided that $f$ has $d-1$ distinct critical values.
-A basic fact (cf. Section~\ref{sec:gener-morse-polyn}) is that $f$ is Morse for a ``generic'' choice of coefficients; in particular, given $f(x) \in M_{d}(\fp)$, the polynomials $f(x) + sx$ will be Morse for all but $O_{d}(1)$ elements $s \in \fp$.
-Our first result is that an analog of the Hardy-Littlewood prime $k$-tuple conjecture holds for very short intervals ``centered'' at Morse polynomials. \begin{thm} Assume that $f \in M_{d}(\fp)$ is a Morse polynomial, and $d \ge 2$.
-We then have
+An element $f \in M_{d}(\fp)$ is said to be a {\em Morse polynomial} provided that $f$ has $d-1$ distinct critical values, i.e., $|\{ f(\xi) : f'(\xi) = 0 \}| = d-1$.
+A basic fact (cf. Section~\ref{sec:gener-morse-polyn}) is that $f$ is Morse for a {\em generic} choice of coefficients; in particular, given $f(x) \in M_{d}(\fp)$, the polynomials $f(x) + sx$ will be Morse for all but $O_{d}(1)$ elements $s \in \fp$.
+Our first result is that an analog of the Hardy-Littlewood prime $k$-tuple conjecture holds for {\em almost all} very short intervals, namely the ones ``centered'' at Morse polynomials.
+For simplicity we state the result only for simultaneous prime specialization, but in fact any set of $k$ factorization patterns can be treated, cf. Section~\ref{sec:corr-class-funct}.